joshuacc/ahkpm.dev/content/en/docs/commands/ahkpm_init.md

 ---
 title: ahkpm init
+description: Interactively create an ahkpm.json file in the current directory
-lead: "Interactively create an ahkpm.json file in the current directory"
+lead: Interactively create an ahkpm.json file in the current directory
 menu:
   docs:
     parent: "commands"